Sagar-Singh24/My_Python/Python02/README.md

 This is the third file for Python.
 <br>
-It contains code for reverse of numbers
+It contains code for reverse of numbers.